jhallen/cartscan/README.md

 * ATL"location","description": Add a location to the locations table.
 Response is "OK".

-* ATV: Get version number of locations table.
-Response is "nnn".
+* ATV: Get version string of locations table.
+Response is "ssss".

-* ATVnnn: Set version number of locations tables.
-Response is "nnn".
+* ATVssss: Set version number of locations tables.
+Response is "ssss".

+* ATP: Get item prefix string.
+Response is "pppp".

+* ATPpppp: Set item prefix string.
+Response is "pppp".

 * ATDyyyy-mm-dd hh:mm:ss: Set date and time.
 Response is "OK".